microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mobiledevicemanagementpolicies-delete-includedgroups.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Delete a group from the includedGroups collection of a mobile device management policy.
+Delete a group from the list of groups included in a mobile device management policy.

 ## Permissions